JimmyyyW/ranked_win_predictor/README.md

 ## DATA COLLECTION
 If running the project from scratch, first you must run the collect.py file using the following console command, or being ran from an IDE.
-Whenprompted to input a summoner name, please use your own summoner name (IGN) and if you don't have one and are using the project for none-LoL related purposes, go [here][https://euw.op.gg/ranking/ladder/ and take one].
+Whenprompted to input a summoner name, please use your own summoner name (IGN) and if you don't have one and are using the project for none-LoL related purposes, go to [https://euw.op.gg/ranking/ladder/ and take one].

 """
     python collect.py